| |

 formed a gooey, snot in the filter.
 It can be eliminated, by

 adding lots of chlorine.
-Or you could replace the sand with
+Or you

-landscaped bed.
+you'll be producing chlorine.
 I hope that you will find this information

 helpful.